-Being clear about what you expect to accomplish with a project can help a funder understand how your effort aligns with its mission and goals.
+Being clear about what you expect to accomplish with a project can help a funder understand how your effort aligns with their mission and goals.

-Submit your proposal letter as soon as possible, but not before the project is ready.
+Submit your letter of inquiry as soon as possible, but not before the project is ready.

-- If the project hinges upon a key commitment, be reasonably sure that commitment is in place before writing a proposal letter.
+- If the project hinges upon a key commitment, be reasonably sure that commitment is in place before writing a letter of inquiry.
 Commitments from your top level donors are critical, especially for a major capital campaign.

 - Fully develop the vision for what the project will accomplish.
 Building a building is not an accomplishment itself.
 The building is only a tool for accomplishing a larger community good.

-- While it helps the Foundation to hear about your major campaign early, understand that a formal application generally will not be taken to the board of directors until you have raised (gifts in hand and formal pledges) at least 50% to 60% of the fund raising goal.
+- While it helps the Foundation to hear about your major campaign early, understand that a formal application generally will not be taken to the board of directors until you have raised (gifts in hand and formal pledges) at least 50-60% of the fundraising goal.

 Remember that your budget is only a plan.